rumstead/gitops-toolkit/TROUBLESHOOTING.md

 - or ip `CRI_GATEWAY=172.18.0.1`

 ## Argo is behind a reverse proxy (ingress like treafik)
-You can add required flags, such as `--grpc-web`, to the argocd commands by adding `ARGOFLAGS` an an environment variable.
+You can add required flags, such as `--grpc-web`, to the argocd commands by adding `ARGOFLAGS` an environment variable.
-Ie, `ARGOFLAGS=--grpc-web`
+Eg, `ARGOFLAGS=--grpc-web`

+## How do I see more verbose logs?
+Set the environment variable `DEBUG=1` to see more verbose logs.